mobbr/mobbr-api-v1/payments/README.md

     annotated: leaves internal bookkeeping in (fields starting with a .), optional
     referrer: the origin of the payment, optional

-Example 1

-Preparing a payment to a Github URL.
+#Example 1, preparing a payment to a Github URL.

     curl -X POST -H
     "Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ="